Austin Domestic Violence Lawyers

 - Continuous violence against the family

-If you are charged with an assault family violence crime, contact an Austin domestic violence attorney immediately.
+If you are charged with an assault family violence crime, contact an Austin domestic violence lawyer immediately.
 Do not speak to the police, the complaining witness, or anyone other than your attorney.
 Any statement you make may be used against you.
+Prompt legal advice can help preserve your rights and provide you with a clearer understanding of the potential legal battle ahead.

 A Proven Track Record